Nobunaga! A Ramen Shop For Savory Chickens

 ...where the magic happens

-Within 10 minutes my bowl as handed down to me at my counter seat.
+Within 10 minutes, my bowl was handed to me at my counter seat.
 Wow, it looked absolutely gorgeous.
 I could smell the garlic too, which I love in ramen.

 The Perfect Ramen For a Rainy Day